nmouhammad/SPEAKS/README.md

 *Please test the output before deploying it.*

 ## Coding Guidelines
+### Vue
+This project uses vue 3 and the composition API.

 ### Documenting vue components
 This project uses [Vue Styleguidist](https://vue-styleguidist.github.io/) to document all vue components.
 The most important thing is to write a concise description for each prop, slot, event, method and component.
 [Here](https://vue-styleguidist.github.io/docs/Documenting.html#code-comments) you can find more detailed instructions.